-Add new actions to the database, updating the binary image.
+• Add new actions to the database, updating the binary image.
 For example, if you want to add the /usr/sbin/adduser utility to the AccountManagement privileges, use the following command:

+#dop -a AccountManagement adduser\script /user/sbin/adduser

+Note that this comand assigns the name adduser\script to the action and that name is used by privileged users to invoke the action.
+The dopaction editor (Manage DOP Actions) can also be used to add new actions and you will not have to worry about binary images.

+Using the method of viewing privileges described in Section H.1.4, you will see the new action added to the list of AccountManagement actions as follows:

 '''

-#dop -a AccountManagement adduser script /user/sbin/adduser

-'''

-Note that this comand assigns the name adduser script to the action, and that name is used by privileged users to to invoke the action.
-Using the method of viewing privileges described in Section H.1.3, you will see the new action added to the list of AccountManagement actions as follows:

-'''

 Priv AccountManagement is required by action(s)

 accounts

 users

 groups

-nis users

-nis groups
+nis_users

+nis_groups

 adduser_script

 '''

-Delete existing actions from the database, updating the binary image.
+• Delete existing actions from the database, updating the binary image.
 For example, if you want to select the /usr/sbin/adduser utility added in the previous example and remove it from the AccountManagement privilege, use the following command:

 '''

-dop -d adduser script
+dop -d adduser_script

 '''